dvince94/codepath_group_project/README.md

 - [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in and log out of his or her account
 - [x] The current signed in user is persisted across app restarts
-- [ ] User can post a recipe building challenge
+- [x] User can post a recipe building challenge
-- [ ] Others should be able to build the recipe using the challenge ingredients
+- [x] Others should be able to build the recipe using the challenge ingredients
 - [x] Recipes built can be voted on to figure which is best
 - [x] Display list of recipes
+- [x] Filtered breakfast, lunch, dinner, dessert, snack

 The following **optional** features are implemented: